stolostron/rhacm-docs/security/create_cis_pol.md

 # Managing a CIS policy

-Learn to create, apply, view, and update your CIS policies in the following sections. <!--come back and clean this part-->
+Apply a CIS policy to monitor the nodes in a cluster for compliance against CIS Kubernetes benchmark checks.
+Learn to create, apply, view, and update your CIS policies in the following sections.

 ## Creating a CIS policy